-14. Gus’s BBQ
+15. Gus’s BBQ

 Oh, feeling like brunch?
 This is another breakfast and brunch spot.
 Order the cinnamon bun skillet for the table.
 The fried chicken and waffles are only available on the weekends.

-15. Twoheys Restaurant
+16. Twoheys Restaurant

 Ever wonder where you can have the best sundae ever?
 Now you don’t have to anymore.
 Twoheys has the best sundae around.
-They have a soda fountain area just to make these special sundaes.
+They have a soda fountain just to make these special sundaes.

 I say this legitimately as I never was one to be excited about ordering ice cream at a restaurant until I tried a Twohey’s sundae.

 The new location has a fresh new look and patio area.
-It’s modern, it’s light and airy.
+It’s modern, it’s light, and airy.
 We love what they did with the new spot.
 The best part besides the spankin’ new decor is that the food is the same.
 Everything is still as delicious as I remember it.